 - 1. STOP!
-Read the safety information on page 18. - 2.
-Warning: You must operate this heater with the screen in place.
-Make sure screen is installed before running heater. - 3.
-Turn control knob clockwise to the OFF position, see Fig. 14, page 20. - 4.
+Read the safety information on page 3. - 2.
+Unscrew ignitor cap and install a AAA type battery with its anode ("+") pointing out.
+Replace cap - 3.
+Make sure equipment shutoff valve is fully open. - 4.
+Warning: You must operate this fireplace with the fireplace screen in place.
+Make sure fireplace screen is installed before running fireplace. - 5.
+Turn control knob clockwise to the OFF position, see Figure 14. - 6.
 Wait five (5) minutes to clear out any gas.
 Then smell for gas around heater and near floor.
 If you smell gas, STOP!
 Follow "B" in the safety information on Warnings plate.
-If you don't smell gas, go to the next step. - 5.
+If you don't smell gas, go to the next step. - 7.
 Turn control knob counterclockwise to the PILOT position.
 Keep control knob pressed in for five (5) seconds.
 Note: You may be running this heater for the first time after hooking up to gas supply.
 If so, the control knob may need to be pressed in for 30 seconds.
 This will allow air to bleed from the gas system.
-If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 6.
-With control knob pressed in, push down and release ignitor button.
+If control knob does not pop up when released, contact a qualified service person or gas supplier for repairs. - 8.
+With control knob pressed in, push and hold ignitor button.
 This will light pilot.
 The pilot is attached to the rear of the front burner.
-If needed, keep pressing ignitor button until pilot lights. - Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
-Until repairs are made, light pilot with match. - 7.
-Keep control knob pressed in for 30 seconds after lighting pilot.
-After 30 seconds, release control knob. - Note: If pilot goes out, repeat steps 3 through 7.
+If needed, keep pressing ignitor button until pilot lights.
+Note: If pilot does not stay lit, contact a qualified service person or gas supplier for repairs.
+Until repairs are made, light pilot with match. - Keep control knob pressed in for 30 seconds after lighting pilot.
+After 30 seconds, release control knob.
+Note: If pilot goes out, repeat steps 3 through 8.
 This heater has a safety interlock system.
-Wait one (1) minute before lighting pilot again. - 8.
-WARNING: Make sure that while the input gas type is NG, pilot burner NG ignites; while the input type is LP, pilot burner LP ignites.
-Note: If you find anything abnormal in this step, repeat steps 2 through 8. - 9.
+Wait one (1) minute before lighting pilot again. - 10.
+Warning: Make sure while the input gas type is NG, pilot burner NG ignites; while the input type is LP, pilot burner LP ignites.
+Note: If you find anything abnormal in this step, repeat steps 2 through 8. - 11.
 Turn control knob counterclockwise to the desired heating level.
 The main burner should light.
 Set control knob to any heat level between HI and LO (5 -1).